What is Threat Intelligence?

 3. Processing: Once you have collected your data, it needs to be processed properly.
 This makes it easier for analysts to review and draw meaningful insights from it.
 This means cleaning, sorting, and organising each source of intelligence data, which includes removing duplicate examples and filtering unrelated information.

-4. Analysis: Analyse the processed data for patterns and threats.
+4. Analysis: Analyse the processed data for patterns, threats, and threat actor TTPs to anticipate future attacks.
 You want to use this data to derive insights that help decision-makers understand the risks involved.

 5. Dissemination: Deliver insights to the relevant people, whether it is security teams, executives, or different departments, and do it on time so that the information can be used quickly.